Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

 Introduction
 ============
-Ok, so you want to write a plugin for Supybot/Limnoria.
+Ok, so you want to write a plugin for Limnoria.
 Good, then this is the place to be.
 We're going to start from the top (the highest level, where Limnoria code does the most work for you) and move lower after that.

-So have you used Supybot/Limnoria?
+So have you used Limnoria?
 If not, you need to go use it.
 This will help you understand crucial things like the way the various commands work and it is essential prior to embarking upon the plugin-development excursion detailed in the following pages.
 If you haven't used Limnoria, come back to this document after you've used it for a while and gotten a feel for it.

-So, now that we know you've used Supybot/Limnoria, we'll start getting into details.
+So, now that we know you've used Limnoria, we'll start getting into details.
 We'll go through this tutorial by actually writing a new plugin, named Random with just a few simple commands.